DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 * [Deliverables (only if provided)]
 * [File formats (only if provided)]
 * [Documentation needs (only if provided)]
-[Note: Leave this section empty with a blank line if no deliverables are specified]
 ```
 Format: Specific deliverables with details
 Example: * High-fidelity mockups for all screens